After Norwalk rejected proposal, what’s next for Schoolhouse Academy? - NewsBreak

 BRIDGEPORT — Months after a development deal to renovate a pair of historic, 100-year-old downtown theaters collapsed, Mayor Joe Ganim’s administration has given up on the private sector spearheading the saving of the Majestic and Poli Palace, and is instead seeking nearly $100 million in state dollars to fix up the structures.

-Sandy Hook man opens CT’s first Metal Supermarkets in Danbury: ‘Our model caters to everybody’
+Sandy Hook man opens CT’s first Metals Supermarket in Danbury: ‘Our model caters to everybody’

 DANBURY — A Sandy Hook businessman who left the corporate world during the coronavirus crisis to do something exciting until retirement has opened the state’s first Metal Supermarket in downtown Danbury.
 “It’s a thing of beauty when something just works; that’s the kind of satisfaction that drives us...